Hong Kong government critic Jimmy Lai returns to court - WTMJ

 HONG KONG (AP) — Prominent Hong Kong democracy advocate and newspaper founder Jimmy Lai returned to court Monday to contest an attempt by the government to keep him in jail while facing charges under a sweeping new national security law.

+No verdict was announced following the hearing and Lai remained in custody.

-Lai was brought to the Court of Final Appeal in a prison van and entered through an inflatable tunnel virtually connected to the van’s door as large numbers of journalists sought to capture the scene.
+Lai was brought to the Court of Final Appeal in a prison van and entered through an inflatable tunnel as large numbers of journalists sought to capture the scene.

 Lai was arrested last month in a sweep against pro-democracy activists accused over their involvement in 2019 anti-government protests.
-First refused bail, Lai was released on appeal, leading to attacks on the judiciary from the ruling Communist Party’s mouthpiece People’s Daily.
-He was returned to jail on New Year’s Eve awaiting a new hearing.
+First refused bail, Lai was released on appeal, leading to attacks on Hong Kong’s judiciary by the ruling Communist Party newspaper People’s Daily.
+He was returned to jail on New Year’s Eve ahead of a new hearing.

 Hong Kong has jailed several pro-democracy activists in recent months, including student protest leaders Joshua Wong and Agnes Chow, for their involvement in the anti-government protests.